entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

 - **Multi-level attention**: Apply the attention function multiple times.
 At the first level, $f(q,k,k)$ gives you attention in the dimension of the keys.
 Treat that output as a query for the next application of the function: $f(f(q, k, k), k, v)$ gives you attention in the dimension of the values.

 Batch Normalization [[src](https://arxiv.org/pdf/1502.03167.pdf)]
-: In training, at every layer, compute a mean and stdev for each feature using the entire batch (every location, every image).
+: In training, at every layer, compute a mean and stdev for each feature/channel using the entire batch (every location, every image).
 Normalize said layer's output on a feature-by-feature basis.
 Make a running avg and running stdev for the whole training set to use as mean and stdev during testing.
+When the batch is too small, use **Group Normalization** .

  Beam Search
  : Non-greedy selection for output from a sequence (as RNN).
 At each time-step, it chooses the $K$ most likely hypotheses $y_2$ based on $p(y_1) \times p(y_2|y_1) \times ...$.
 Keep extending $K$ rays (keeping the top $K$ at each timestep) until end of sequence is reached on all rays.
 Then output the sequence with the highest joint distribution $p(y_1, y_2, ...)$